org-cloudbees-dragan/traditional-ha/README.md

   * If you don't have an SSH key, run `ssh-keygen -t rsa -f ~/.ssh/id_rsa` to create one
   * The key is required for the agent we want to connect to the HA/HS Controller in this demo
   * If you have your key already under another path or name, adjust it in the [env.sh](env.sh) configuration file
-* Optional: Add a CloudBees Wildcard Licence to avoid the license screen.
+* Optional: Add a CloudBees Wildcard License to avoid the license screen.
 If you don't add a license now, you can request a trial license later in the Operations Center welcome screen
   * Add a CloudBees Wildcard license key to these files.
 CasC will read these files and apply for the license during the startup
   * see
     * [secrets/cb-wildcard-license.cert](secrets/cb-wildcard-license.cert)